Vardot/varbase_auth/README.md

 This is a [Varbase](https://www.drupal.org/project/varbase) Feature.

-Adds single sign-on using existing information from a social networking service such as Facebook, Twitter or Google+.
-Built using [Social API](https://www.drupal.org/project/social_api).
+Adds single sign-on using existing information from a social networking service.
+Such as Facebook, Twitter, LinkedIn, or Google.

+Built using Social API.
+ [Social API](https://www.drupal.org/project/social_api).

-Now you can install Varbase Social Single Sign-On with any Drupal 8 site.
+Now you can install Varbase Social Single Sign-On with any Drupal 9+ site.
  Even if installed with the Minimal or Standard profile.

 However, using it with Varbase distro gives you way much more cool stuff!